-When a paraglider flies through the air a laminar and a turbulent airflow forms around the surface of the wing.
+When a paraglider flies through the air, a laminar and a turbulent airflows form around the surface of the wing.
 When the laminar airflow along the top surface is interrupted, dangerous flight configurations follow - we say that the wing stalls.
-This is most often the consequence of attempting to fly with too high angle of attack.
+This is most often the consequence of attempting to fly with too high angle of incidence.